mxgrey/mxgrey.github.io/index.md

 permalink: /
 ---

 Thanks for stopping by!
-My name is Grey, and I'm a recent doctoral graduate from Georgia Tech, doing some awesome open source robotics software development at [Open Robotics](https://www.osrfoundation.org/).
+My name is Grey, and I'm a doctoral graduate from Georgia Tech, doing some awesome open source robotics software development at [Open Robotics](https://www.osrfoundation.org/).
 I primarily contribute to [Gazebo](http://gazebosim.org/) and [Ignition](http://ignitionrobotics.org/).

 ## Software Development